Pack Leader Tips

 - Never move in a quick, frantic way.
 Move with rhythm and purpose.
 Dogs equate quick movements with unstable energy.

-- Practice and master these 4 commands: Down, Stay, Come and Drop it.
+- Practice and master these 3 commands: Down, Stay, and Come.

 - Establish rules, boundaries and limitations and always enforce them.

-- Effective discipline applied properly with a calm energy uses consequences when rules are broken, not frustration.
+- Effective discipline needs to be applied with a calm energy whem rules are broken, not frustration.
 Frustration is weakness to your dog and anger is aggression.

 - Leadership is about gaining trust and building respect.